raspberrypilearning/halfadder/en/step_1.md

 ## Author
-**Eric Coates**
-Eric Coates, BSc (Hons) MA has lectured on electronics in technical colleges and acted as examiner and moderator for several UK technical educational boards.
-He is the founder and CEO of <learnabout-electronics.com>
+**Eric Coates**, BSc (Hons) MA, has lectured on electronics in technical colleges and acted as examiner and moderator for several UK technical educational boards.
+He is the founder and CEO of [learnabout-electronics.com](http://www.learnabout-electronics.org/{:target="_blank"}).